pymc-devs/video-timestamps/videos-list/30-quan.md

 28:05 Example: The multi-armed bandit problem
 31:39 The Bayesian optimal policy
 33:03 The Upper-Confidence Bound (UCB) policy
-34:24: The Thompson Sampling policy
+34:24 The Thompson Sampling policy
-36:56: Bayesian optimization
+36:56 Bayesian optimization: using Bayesian techniques to minimize costs 39:02 Applying Gaussian Processes (GP) to find the function maximizer 40:54 Using the posterior belief to approximate Bayesian optimal policies 42:20 Distribution of the true maximizer
+44:28 Other Bayesian decision-making problems
+46:27 Conclusion

 Speaker bio:
 Quan is a Bayesian statistics enthusiast (and a programmer at heart).
 He is the author of several programming books on Python and scientific programming.
 Quan is currently pursuing a Ph.D. in computer science at Washington University in St. Louis, researching Bayesian methods in machine learning.